 This option will only apply in a few circumstances, but it could potentially help many borrowers escape their current loan servicer.
 However, it only works for people who are currently working for the government or a not-for-profit charity.

-The way it works is pretty simple: when you certify your public service employment, you authorize the government to transfer your loan servicing to MyFedLoan.
+The way it works is pretty simple: borrowers who certify public service employment authorize the government to transfer loan servicing to MyFedLoan.
 This is because MyFedLoan services the loans for all people who are working towards Public Service Student Loan Forgiveness.

-Even if you don’t plan on staying in public service for the required 10 years or think you will pay off your loans long before you can take advantage of forgiveness, theres is nothing wrong with certifying past payments.
-Just fill out the form and in the process get your loans transferred.
+Even if a borrower doesn’t plan on staying in public service for the required 10 years, there is nothing wrong with certifying past payments.
+Borrowers who fill out the form and start the review process get their loans transferred.

-The only downside: your only choice is MyFedLoan, and they may not be an improvement over your current situation.
+The only downside: the only choice is MyFedLoan, and MyFedLoan could be a downgrade for many borrowers.

-Trick #3: Take your business to the private sector
+Trick #3: Moving on to the private sector

-A final desperate act to get away from your federal loan servicer would be to consolidate or refinance with a private company.
-Going this route is going nuclear on your federal student loans.
-If you refinance or consolidate in the private sector, you lose all of the perks of federal student loans.
-These would include income based repayment, loan deferments, and forgiveness programs.
+A final desperate act to get away from federal loan servicing would be to consolidate or refinance with a private company.
+Going this route has major consequences far beyond changing servicers.
+By refinancing or consolidating in the private sector, borrowers lose all the perks of federal student loans.
+These perks include income based repayment, loan deferments, and forgiveness programs.

 Most people who go this option do so because they want lower interest rates and are certain that they will not need or qualify for any of the benefits that go with federal loans.

-If you are thinking about going this route, there are a number of private companies offering consolidation and refinancing services, and you can shop around and talk with the different companies to make sure you are happy with your options and the care you will get as a customer.
+For borrowers thinking about going this route, there are a number of private companies offering consolidation and refinancing services.
+It is critical to shop around and talk with the different companies to find the best rate and ensure better customer service.

-Uncle Sam does not give you any choice in the company that services your federal student loans.
-The good news is that there are a few tricks that can be employed to give you some say as to who you deal with.
-The options may be limited, but for a desperate borrower, there are ways to get away from your current servicer.
+Uncle Sam does not give any choice in the company that services federal student loans.
+The good news is that a few tricks can be employed to give borrowers some say about who they deal with.
+The options are limited, but for a desperate borrower, there are ways to get away from their current servicer.